alexapostolu/night/README.md

 ### Getting Started

 Night comes in two parts, the interpreter (this repo) and [Dusk](https://github.com/firefish111/dusk) (the package manager).
-You can find easy installation and setup, as well as a tutorial, for both on the [Night website](https://github.com/DynamicSquid/night).

-And if you like, you can build Night from source as well.
+Currently, Night only supports a source build.
+Binaries for Windows and Linux are comming soon :)

 ## Building from Source